cemolcay/XYPad/README.md

 * You can set `minXValue` and `maxXValue`
 * You can set `minYValue` and `maxYValue`
 * for the x-y value ranges.
+* Set `resetsToCenter` property to true if you want to the xy-pad resets its value to the center after the user lifts off their finger.